WW2 ARP (Air Raid Precautions) & CD (Civil Defence) Buttons

 Metal ARP (Air Raid Precautions) Buttons

-The first type of 'uniform' issued to Air Raid Wardens and other Civil Defence Service personnel was the simple bluette overalls.
+The first type of 'uniform' issued to Air Raid Wardens and other Civil Defence Service personnel were the simple bluette overalls.
 These overalls featured four large 25mm ARP-marked metal buttons to the front closure and four smaller 18mm ARP-marked metal buttons to the chest pockets and epaulettes.
-The type of button used appears to have had a concave rear.
+The Firmin-made buttons used on the front closure had a concave rear.

-A number of manufacturers produced ARP (Air Raid Precautions) buttons such as the Birmingham-based companies of:
+The non-concave buttons were used on tunics, wardens' coats, ambulance uniforms and greatcoats.
+Several manufacturers produced ARP (Air Raid Precautions) buttons, such as the Birmingham-based companies of:

 and the London-based manufacturers of: